cranial cruciate disease and management

 What is the CCL?

-knee of the dog.
+in the knee of the dog.
 It runs between the femur (thigh bone)

 and the tibia (shin bone), preventing excessive movement